Insmire/Mission_to_Mars/README.md

 The purpose of this project is to scrape four different websites in order to display the live aggregated Mars data within a single webpage by the press of a button.

-To this end, we inspect each webpage using Chrome Developer Tools, parse the html with Splinter and BeautifulSoup in Jupyter Notebook, download the Notebook file as a Python file, store the various structured data within NoSQL database MongoDB, and connect MongoDB and Flask using Flask-PyMongo.
+To this end, we inspect each webpage with Chrome Developer Tools, parse the html with BeautifulSoup and automate webpage navigation with Splinter in Jupyter Notebook, export work as a Python file, store the various structured data within the NoSQL database MongoDB, and connect MongoDB and Flask using Flask-PyMongo.
 Then utilizing Visual Studio, we create a Flask app in app.py, construct the webpage and embellish it with Bootstrap in index.html.

 ## Resources